wayyne/pdb_doctor/README.md

 #### **Option B: Conda Environment (Not Recommended)**

-Conda can be used but can occasionally conflict with ESM3 and torch builds:
 ```
 cd env
 bash setup_env.sh conda
 ```

-⚠️ Known Issues:
+⚠️ Known issues:
-- Some systems have torch / ESM dependency conflicts with Conda.
+- Conda can sometimes conflict with ESM3 or Torch builds.
-- You may need to manually resolve dependencies.
+- You may need to resolve dependencies manually.

 ---

 #### **Option C: Install into an Existing Environment or System-Wide**

-If you already have a Python environment configured (e.g., lab-wide Conda, cluster environment, system Python):

 ```
 bash src/install_pdbdr.sh
 ```

-The installer will:
-- Prompt for confirmation
+This:
-- Use pip in the **active environment**
+- Installs PDB Doctor as a **Python package** in the currently active environment
-- Or install system-wide if no virtual environment is active
+- Or system-wide if no virtual environment is active

-This allows advanced users to integrate PDB Doctor into shared or custom environments without creating a new one.
+- **Does not** create a new environment

+✅ This allows you to:
+- \`import pdbdr\` from within your own Python projects or notebooks
+- Use \`pdbdr\` functions programmatically as a library
+- Integrate the tools into shared lab or cluster environments

+📝 If you want the **CLI binaries** (e.g., \`pdbdr-transplant\`, \`pdbdr-triage\`) to work from anywhere, make sure the Python environment’s \`bin\` directory is on your \`PATH\`.

 ---